aggrawal-ankur/gitbook/content/docs/build-process.md

 ---
 id: 7ca52ec23a2c419b8bae36efade4dae0
-title: C Build Process
+title: Build-Execution Pipeline In C
-weight: 3
+weight: 1
 ---

 ---

 ## Expectations

 Programming languages are written in English, but the CPU understands machine code.
-The process that transforms a human readable source code into CPU understandable code is called **build process**.
+The process that transforms human readable instructions into CPU understandable instructions is called **the build pipeline**.

+The process that ensures efficient execution and sharing of machine understandable instructions is called **the execution pipeline**.

+The **build-execution pipeline** ensures that the source is built, executed and shared in the most efficient manner.

-Every language has a different build process and studying it is definitely a lengthy job.
+Every language has a different build-execution pipeline and studying it is definitely a lengthy job.

-C's build process is divided into 4 phases and these phases involve multiple steps.

-With this exploration, we are aiming to establish a baseline understanding of "everything that happens".
-This gives us some high-level checkpoints which will anchor our in-depth explorations.
+With this exploration, we are aiming to establish a baseline understanding of everything that happens in the C build-execution pipeline.

+By the end of this exploration, we will have some high-level checkpoints which will anchor our future explorations.

 Therefore, this exploration by choice touches every single concept.
 This makes it a little tough to digest as you won't understand the meaning of each word, but you are not required to understand everything.
-You are only expected to settle these words in your mind, so that they don't foreign later.
+You are only expected to settle these words in your mind, so that they don't feel foreign later.

-That being said, let's start our journey.
+Let's start our journey.

 ## Introduction

-The build process in C is divided into 4 phases, where each phase builds on the top of the previous one and requires a different tool to work.
+The build-execution model in C is divided into 4 phases, where each phase builds on the top of the previous one and requires a different tool to work.
   - Preprocessing is carried out by a preprocessor.
   - Compilation is carried out by a compiler.
   - Assembling is carried out by an assembler